-Through the counseling process, we as counselors have found that many of our teen clients with encouragement from their families work through the difficult challenges they face gathering internal and external help, hope, courage, and strength to overcome the intensity of depression.
+Throughout counseling, we as counselors have found many of our teen clients with encouragement from their families work through the difficult challenges.
+Further, they gather internal and external help, hope, courage, and strength to overcome the intensity of depression.
 Just being able to sort out mixed feelings, sad and confusing feelings, tragedies of life, losses, changes, and low self-esteem really helps them regain direction, confidence, and self-worth.

 As for depression, here are six signs that we highly suggest not to ignore or to believe that they are “normal” for teenagers.
 Periodic changes or very short-term signs may be normal.
 You know your teen but may have found a change in your relationship and refreshing your observation and interaction with them can be rather helpful.

 You notice a change in his/her attitude in general

 This may or may not be directed toward you as a parent but it becomes noticeable when they “snap” at simple or daily requests; answers get shorter or sarcastic in nature; she/he seems angry, moody, or grumpy; he/she may just look sad or down without much explanation; and he/she may just “want to be left alone”.